Eine kleine Nachtmusik

-Eine kleine Nachtmusik (Note: German pronunciation: /de/.)
-(Serenade No. 13 for strings in G major), K. 525, is a 1787 composition for a chamber ensemble by Wolfgang Amadeus Mozart (1756–1791).
-The German title means "a little night music" (Note: See "Nachtmusik" and "Notturno" entries in Grove Music Online.) and is one of the most famous classical music pieces.
+The Serenade No. 13 in G major, K. 525, also titled Eine kleine Nachtmusik (Note: German pronunciation: /de/.), was composed in 1787 for a chamber ensemble by Wolfgang Amadeus Mozart.
+The German subtitle literally means "a little night music", (Note: See "Nachtmusik" and "Notturno" entries in Grove Music Online.) and it is one of the composer's most famous works.

-The reasoning behind this piece is unknown.
+The circumstances around the composition of this piece are not known.
 The extant piece contains four movements: Allegro, Romance, Menuetto, and Finale.
-However, one of the movements is now believed to be lost.
+However, another movement is now believed to be lost.

 Background

-The serenade was completed in Vienna on 10 August 1787, around the time when Mozart was working on the second act of his opera Don Giovanni,.
+The serenade was completed in Vienna on 10 August 1787, around the time when Mozart was working on the second act of his opera Don Giovanni.
 It is not known why he composed it, nor is it known whether it was performed in his lifetime.
 Wolfgang Hildesheimer, noting that most of Mozart's serenades were written on commission, suggests that this was a commission whose origin and first performance were not recorded.

-The traditionally used name of the work comes from the entry Mozart made for it in his personal catalog, which begins Eine kleine Nacht-Musick.
+The traditionally used name of the work comes from the entry Mozart made for it in his personal catalogue, which begins Eine kleine Nacht-Musick.
 (Note: The full entry reads (in German): Den 10-ten August.
 Eine kleine Nachtmusick, bestehend in einem Allegro, Menuett und Trio. – Romance.
 Menuett und Trio, und Finale. – 2 Violini, Viola e Bassi.; "On the 10th of August.
 A little serenade, consisting of an allegro, a minuet and trio, a romance, [another] minuet and trio, and a finale.
 For two violins, viola, and bass instruments."
 Mozart's incipit (quotation for identification purposes) consists of the first two bars of the first movement.
-The catalog is posted at the web site of the British Library.)
+The catalogue is posted at the web site of the British Library.)
 Zaslaw and Cowdery point out that Mozart was probably not giving the piece a special title but only entering in his records that he had completed a little serenade.

-The work was not published until about 1827, long after Mozart's death, by Johann André in Offenbach am Main.
+The work was not published until about 1827, over thirty years after Mozart's death, by Johann André in Offenbach am Main.
 Mozart's widow Constanze sold it to the publisher as part of a large bundle of her husband's compositions.